 Welding means melting the metals into each other or otherwise merging them.
 This is more like brazing under pressure.
 If you Google copper brazing, you'll see that the copper brazing bond is in excess of 70000 psi in tensile strength.
 You'll destroy the knife before you shear the layers apart.

 I get that some people have watched a video and have learned that traditional damascus is not the same process we do today.
 "Damascus" has become the defacto term people relate to for both.
 Just know that the American Bladesmith Society, Master smiths, and Journeyman smiths (like this one), don't care to delineate the terms and will say "damascus" for both types.
 If we want to refer specifically to traditional damascus, we'd say "Wootz".
 There's no need to "correct" me in YouTube comments.
-"Correcting" a bladesmith on this only shows that you're a keyboard-warrior and DON'T really know what you're talking about.
-If you "corrected" someone on a bladesmithing forum, you'd sound incredibly pretentious and look like an ass.
+Would you really "correct" a mastersmith in person, to their face?
+No. So don't be that guys who does it on the internet.
+It makes those individuals sound incredibly pretentious.
 Don't be that guy.